aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Elist and provide data-driven recommendations in the areas of sales, product, marketing, and operations.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
-I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br><br>
+I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br>

 # About the data
 The company maintains a core dataset consisting of orders, order statuses, customers, products, and geographic information.

 Documentation on the cleaning and preparation of the data can be found **here**

+The workbook containing the original dataset and created tables can be found **here**

 # Technical Analysis